aseure/configs/README.md

 ## Deployment

-Those are guidelines to install my Git, Tmux, Vim and ZSH configurations but you probably want to modify several steps such as the variables at the beginning of the deploy.sh script.
+Those are guidelines to install my Git, Tmux, Vim, ZSH and Pentadactyl configurations but you probably want to modify several steps such as the variables at the beginning of the deploy.sh script.

 Basically, all the configurations are inside a directory separate from your HOME.
 They are then symbolically linked in your HOME.